RoanOpperman/Daleen-s-Home-Bake/README.md

 ## Limitations

 This project is meant as a demonstration.
-Payment processing and email functionality are not implemented.
+Payment processing and email delivery are not implemented.
+Contact messages are simply written to `messages.json`.
 Integrate your preferred payment gateway and email service for production use.